peterbourgon/peter-bourgon-org/src/training/index.md

 I also do a 3 to 4 day intensive course, teaching Go from first principles to groups of any skill level.

 My training style is thorough, didactic, and interactive.
-I highlight best practices, idioms, and antipatterns: stuff you can't necessarily get from books and literature.
+I highlight best practices, idioms, and antipatterns: stuff you can't easily get from books and literature.

 If this is interesting to you, get in touch:
  <a href='ma&#105;l&#116;o&#58;pete&#114;&#64;b&#111;u%7&#50;gon&#46;o&#114;%67'>p&#101;t&#101;r&#64;bou&#114;gon&#46;org</a>, or